mattermost-community/focalboard/README.md

 Note: For Windows and Mac users, while we don't yet offer **Focalboard Personal Desktop** outside of Store-based installs, it is in [consideration for the future](https://github.com/mattermost/focalboard/issues/99) (please upvote the ticket if you're interested in this addition).

+**Mattermost Boards**

+Mattermost Boards combines project management tools with messaging and collaboration for teams of all sizes.
+To access and use Boards, [install or upgrade to Mattermost v6.0 or later](https://mattermost.com/get-started/?utm_source=focalboard&utm_campaign=focalboard).
+Then, select the menu in the top left corner of Mattermost and choose **Boards**.

+See the [setup guide](https://www.focalboard.com/download/mattermost/) for more details.

 **Focalboard Personal Server (Ubuntu)**

 You can download and run the compiled **Focalboard Personal Server** by following [our latest install guide](https://www.focalboard.com/download/personal-edition/ubuntu/).